fopeiro/docs/Download Spotify content from an Android phone.md

 pkg upgrade
 ```

-### Configure Termux

-Run the command:
+and give Termux permission to access the phone's local storage with the command:

 ```
 termux-setup-storage
 ```

-to give Termux permission to access the local storage.

-### Install and configure OpenSSH
+### Install OpenSSH

 Install the OpenSSH package by running:

 ```